scaljeri/e2e-testing-in-action/README.md

 all this code.

 #### Demo Site
-The run the site you will need docker installed before you can start the demo site
+The run the site you will need docker installed before you can begin

     $> docker network create my-test-network
     $> docker run -d --network=my-test-network --name web dockercloud/hello-world
     $> docker run -d -p 80:80 --network=my-test-network --name auth beevelop/nginx-basic-auth

-or you can do it with `docker-compose`
+or you can do all that with `docker-compose`

     $> docker-compose up -d